By Dan Skilleter | Part of our Special Series: Always Canada. Never 51

 Related reading

 Gas station giant Parkland is already shedding Canadian employees in the wake of TX-based Sunoco’s recent takeover of the Canadian fuel chain, which owns 15% of our gas stations and a key refinery in Burnaby, B.C.
 These layoffs were a predictable outcome of Ottawa's decision not to flex its new regulatory muscle through the Canada Investment Act to quash foreign investment deals that pose an economic security threat.
-As SCP chair Jon Shell writes, there’s a real danger that the government will continue this sell-off of Canadian companies to foreign investors—and that this sell-off will be considered a “win” for the government’s economic growth strategy.
-This would be a mistake.
+As SCP chair Jon Shell writes, the government has not defined a clear strategy to build and maintain Canadian ownership of our assets.
+Combined with the federal budget’s focus on attracting private capital, there’s a real danger that Ottawa will enable a sell-off of Canadian firms to foreign investors.